dart-lang/language/working/augmentation-libraries/feature-specification.md

 well-specified form that users can understand.

 This proposal defines that format.
-The idea is that a Dart compiler executes macros and then produces one or more augmentation library files that contain all of the changes that the macros made to the library where they are applied.
+The idea is that a Dart compiler executes macros and then produces one or more augmentation files that contain all of the changes that the macros made to the library where they are applied.
 The language then automatically merges those augmentations into the main library.

 But augmentations aren't *only* a serialization format for macros.
 They are a first-class language feature that can be produced by non-macro code generators or written by hand by users who simply want to break a giant library or class into smaller files.

-## Augmentation libraries
+## Augmentations

-An augmentation library is a separate file that *augments* another *main* library.
+An augmentation is a separate file that *augments* another *main* library.
 An augmentation is somewhere between a separate library and a part file.

 *   Like a library, it may contain all kinds of declarations&mdash;functions, classes, variables, etc.